3DUI/testing-interface/documentation/two_axis.md

 - Try doing the orientation leftwards and upwards first, and then tackling the clockwise orientation.
 - Try aligning the model one axis at a time, using movements in a straight line inside the circle.

+## What's next

+You will now start 3 minutes of training for the Two Axis Valuator controller.
+After that, you will start the evaluation of the controller.